 Pfizer is one of the world’s largest pharmaceutical companies.
-It faces lawsuits over several of its popular products, including Lipitor, Zithromax, Effexor and Zoloft.
+It faces lawsuits over several of its popular products, including Lipitor, Zithromax, Depo-Testosterone, Effexor, Zoloft and Eliquis.

 The company got its start in 1849 when cousins Charles Pfizer and Charles Erhart combined their chemistry and confectionery skills and started a business.
 They began in Brooklyn, N.Y., with one building used as an office, laboratory, factory and warehouse.
 One of their first products was Santonin, a cure for intestinal worms, a common ailment of the day.
 They sold the remedy with an almond toffee flavor and were an instant success.

-Today, Pfizer operates in 180 countries and employs more than 110,600 people worldwide, with revenue topping $65 billion in 2011.
-It operates in five areas: Primary Care; Specialty Care and Oncology; Established Products and Emerging Markets; Animal Health; and Consumer Health Care and Nutrition.
+Today, Pfizer operates in 180 countries and employs more than 110,000 people worldwide with revenue topping $49 billion in 2014.
+It operates in five areas: Primary Care, Specialty Care and Oncology, Established Products and Emerging Markets, Animal Health, and Consumer Health Care and Nutrition.

-But the company has had more than its share of controversy, including four settlements over charges of illegal marketing in the last decade alone – one totaling $2.3 billion – and countless personal injury lawsuits.
-Pfizer’s portfolio of problem drugs includes Zithromax, Chantix, Lipitor, Geodon, Trovan, Bextra, Celebrex, Lyrica, Effexor and Zoloft.
+But the company has had more than its share of controversy, including four settlements – one totaling $2.3 billion – over charges of illegal marketing in the last decade alone.
+It’s also involved in countless personal injury lawsuits.
+Pfizer’s portfolio of problematic drugs includes Zithromax, Chantix, Lipitor, Geodon, Trovan, Bextra, Celebrex, Lyrica, Effexor, Zoloft and Eliquis.

 History of Pfizer